- Open Enrollment gives new municipal members an opportunity to review their GIC Health Plan options and enroll in a plan.

 An overview of your GIC health insurance options.

-- Information on when to enroll in Medicare Part B
+- Information on when to enroll in Medicare Part B and how Medicare affects GIC Benefits.

 - For state retirees, municipal retirees, deferred retirees, and former employees receiving continuation coverage